tdiesler/nessus-cardano/README.md

 Yes, we run [ASTOR Pool](http://astorpool.org).

 ASTOR charges the required minimum to provide a reliable stake pool.
-More than double of what we take for margin goes to [charity](https://plant-for-the-planet.org).
+Twenty-five percent of our margin goes to [charity](https://plant-for-the-planet.org).

 Enjoy!